openmole/mgo/README.md

 Example
 -------

-Define a problem, for instance ZDT4:
+Define a problem, for instance the multi-modal multi-objective ZDT4 benchmark:

 ```scala